tom2tomtomtom/bread/ASSET_MANAGEMENT_SYSTEM.md

 ## 🎉 **Implementation Complete**

-The BREAD Asset Management System is now **fully operational** with:
+The AIDEAS Asset Management System is now **fully operational** with:
 - ✅ **8 Core Components** built and integrated
 - ✅ **4 Service Layers** implemented with cloud storage
 - ✅ **AI-Powered Analysis** with OpenAI Vision API